-It is important to note that the gap between the affordable purchase price and actual price reflects the median.
-There are individuals or households who face significantly greater financial challenges related to their shelter.
-As of 2016, 14% of owner households in Electoral Area C reported not reasonably affording where they live.
+It is important to note that the gap between the affordable purchase price and actual price reflects the median income and the median home cost.
+There are individuals or households who face significantly greater financial challenges related to their shelter than are represented in this graph or throughout much of this report.
+For example, though they had already entered the ownership market and are no longer subject to worsening market conditions, 14% of owner households in Electoral Area C reported not they were not reasonably able to afford where they lived in 2016.